...

 Yala National Park Photo Spots – Best Places for Wildlife Photography

-Why Yala is ideal for photography
+Why Yala is the best place for photography

-Natural light stays strong.
+The light from outside stays strong.

-Backgrounds look clean and wild.
+The backgrounds look both clean and wild.

-Top photo spots in Yala National Park
+Best places to take pictures in Yala National Park

-High points give dramatic angles.
+High points make for dramatic angles.

-Elephants gather near water.
+Elephants come together near water.

 Birds land frequently.